Chris Wedge: Career

 In 1982, Wedge worked for MAGi/SynthaVision, where he was a principal animator on the Disney film Tron, credited as a scene programmer.
 Some of his other works include The Brave Little Toaster.

-Wedge is the co-founder of the now defunct Blue Sky Studios, once one of the premier computer animation studios, and was its Vice President of Creative Development until the studio was closed by The Walt Disney Company in 2021.
+Wedge is the founder of the now-defunct Blue Sky Studios, once one of the exclusive computer animation studios, and was its Vice President of Creative Development until the studio was closed by the Walt Disney Company in 2021.
 He is the owner of WedgeWorks, a film production company founded by Wedge.

-In the 1990s, he and his studio worked on CGI effects for the movies Alien Resurrection and Titan A.E.
+In the 1990s, he and his studio worked on CGI visual effects for the movies Alien Resurrection and Titan A.E.

 In 1998, he won an Academy Award for the short animated film Bunny.
-Wedge later directed Blue Sky Studios' first computer-animated film, 2002's Ice Age, and served as a producer for its sequels.
+Wedge later directed Blue Sky Studios' first computer-animated film, 2002's Ice Age, and served as executive producer for its sequels.
 He also voices Scrat in the film series, performing the character's "squeaks and squeals."
 In 2005, Wedge directed Robots, based on a story he created with William Joyce.
 In 2013 followed Epic, loosely based on Joyce's book, The Leaf Men and the Brave Good Bugs.

-In 2007, it was announced that Wedge would direct Hugo, though he was subsequently replaced by Martin Scorsese.
+In 2008, it was announced that Wedge would direct Hugo, though he was subsequently replaced by Martin Scorsese.
 In 2009, it was reported that Wedge would direct an animated feature film adaptation of Will Wright's Spore, but since then there has been no further news about the film.

 Wedge directed the science fiction/action film Monster Trucks (2016).
 Jonathan Aibel and Glenn Berger wrote the script for the film, produced by Mary Parent.

-Wedge reprised the role of Scrat in a series of shorts for Disney+ titled Ice Age: Scrat Tales, in addition to serving as an executive producer.
+Wedge reprised the role of Scrat in a series of shorts for Disney+ titled Ice Age: Scrat Tales.
 The shorts premiered on the streaming platform on April 13, 2022.

+In 2023, it was announced that Wedge had joined Annapurna Animation, which had revived Nimona after it had been initially canceled following the closure of Blue Sky Studios, where he would direct a new animated film called FOO about "the first fish ever to climb out of the water and onto land."

 Personal life

 Wedge lives in Katonah, New York with his wife Jeanne Markel.
-They have a daughter and a son, Sarah and Jack.
+They have two children, Sarah and Jack.